The Four Main Types of Rental Car Insurance

 Does my credit card cover rental car insurance?

 Many credit cards include a collision damage waiver as a benefit, but the quality of coverage varies dramatically.
-Premium cards like the Chase Sapphire Reserve and Preferred offer primary coverage up to $60,000–$75,000, meaning they pay before your personal insurance.
+Premium cards like the Chase Sapphire Reserve ($795/year) and Sapphire Preferred ($95/year) offer primary coverage up to $75,000 and $60,000 respectively, meaning they pay before your personal insurance.
 Most basic credit cards offer only secondary coverage, which kicks in after your personal insurer pays.
 Crucially, credit card coverage almost never includes liability protection — only damage to the rental car itself.

 What rental car insurance do I need when traveling internationally?

 International rentals require careful planning since most U.S. auto policies don't extend abroad.
 At minimum, you need a Collision Damage Waiver (CDW) to cover damage to the rental vehicle and some form of liability protection (SLP) since your domestic policy won't apply.
-Premium credit cards with international primary CDW can cover vehicle damage, but they often exclude certain countries and don't include liability.
-For comprehensive peace of mind abroad, consider a third-party rental insurance plan or travel insurance policy that includes rental car coverage.
-Our international travel car insurance guide has full destination-by-destination breakdowns.
+Chase Sapphire cards cover international rentals without country exclusions, while American Express excludes countries like Ireland, Italy, Australia, and others.
+For comprehensive peace of mind abroad, consider a third-party rental insurance plan through providers like Allianz, Bonzah, or RentalCover — our international travel car insurance guide has full destination-by-destination breakdowns.